Applying:

 Study flexibly while remaining in employment

-The programme is designed to balance professional responsibilities with academic study through a flexible delivery model.
+The programme is designed to balance professional responsibilities with academic study through both online teaching sessions and on-campus learning.

 Teaching may include: